Cloud Data Strategy

 Between Realm, Atlas and MongoDB the team's features and challenges were solved.
-However, the biggest advantage came from all of the services coming together in one unified data layer – the MongoDB Application Data Platform.
+However, the biggest advantage came from all of the services coming together in one unified data layer – the developer data platform (Atlas).
 With a single interface, developer language and set of APIs the team could build and maintain the entire myBillBook offering.
 The platform even included native data visualisation with MongoDB Charts, which the team uses to visualise the deployment and monitoring data.

 "Having all that functionality in a single unified database was incredibly important for us.
 It really saved us from dealing with the complexity of managing all those different systems and we had a single source of truth.
 This has made us way more productive.
 We've sped up our development time and it will give us huge opportunities as we start to do more with our data," explained Ratikesh.

 The move to MongoDB's fully managed database on the cloud has reduced transaction speeds on updates by 90 percent.
 MongoDB has also alleviated performance issues created by huge spikes in traffic across the system.
 Moving workloads away from PostgresSQL helped reduce the drain on CPU by 50 per cent.
 For their customers this plays out as faster syncing for quicker response times, more efficient mobile battery usage and — most importantly — uninterrupted business operations management anywhere and everywhere.